-Conflicts caused by ethno religious, occupational, and boundary issues, as well as well as natural and human calamities, have become a burden in modern society (Ajiboye, 2023, Okoi, 2021, Guha-Sapir et al, 2015).
-Conflicts and natural catastrophes occur at a high frequency and have a significant impact on host communities on a daily basis around the world (Topluoglu, et al, 2023, Khan, et al, 2023, Caso, et al, 2023, Food and Agriculture Organization of the United Nations, (FAO), 2018).
-Numerous natural and man-made catastrophes have been striking Nigeria, such as floods, cyclones, thunderstorms, coastal erosion, drought, landslides, tidal waves, wildfires, infestations of insects and locusts, and more (Omoge, 2023, Ajiboye, et al, 2022, National Emergency Management Agency (NEMA), 2018, 2013, El-ladan, & Abdulrashid, 2012).
+Conflicts caused by ethnoreligious, occupational, and boundary issues, as well as natural and human calamities, have become a burden in modern society (Guha-Sapir et. al., 2015; Smolka, 2006; IFRC, 2004).
+Conflicts and natural catastrophes occur at a high frequency and have a significant impact on host communities on a daily basis around the world.
+Numerous natural and man-made catastrophes can strike Nigeria, such as floods, cyclones, thunderstorms, coastal erosion, drought, landslides, tidal waves, wildfires, infestations of insects and locusts, and more (National Emergency Management Agency (NEMA, 2013, 2018).
 Human-caused disasters have occurred in Nigeria on a number of occasions in the past.
-These include air crashes, water disasters (boat capsising), rail accidents (derailment), road accidents, epidemics (COVID-19), buildings falling because of flimsy constructions, and administrative inaction.
-Other issues include civil war, fire outbreaks, pollution, desertification, insurgency, kidnapping for ransom, bombing of buildings (such as the United Nations building in Abuja), vandalism of oil pipelines by bunkers, and conflicts arising from employment and ethnicity for political, economic, and religious reasons (Olanrewaju, 2018; NEMA, 2018, 2013, Adegoke, 2015; Joshua, et al. 2014).
+These include air crashes, water disasters (boat capsizing), rail accidents (derailment), road accidents, epidemics (COVID-19), buildings falling because of flimsy constructions, and administrative inaction.
+Other issues include civil war, fire outbreaks, pollution, desertification, kidnapping for ransom, bombing of buildings (such as the United Nations building in Abuja), vandalism of oil pipelines by bunkers, and conflicts arising from employment and ethnicity for political, economic, and religious reasons (Adegoke, 2015; Olanrewaju, 2018; NEMA, 2013, 2018).

-The impact of disaster in Nigeria has been severe with significant human casualties, property destruction and long term disabilities.
-Additionally many children have been orphaned and essentials infrastructure including farms and markets have been devastated (Alom & Ogbuene, 2023, Vigaud-Walsh, 2016).
-Similarly, a significant portion of the population was forced to evacuate conflict or catastrophe areas and relocate to safer zones when disasters occurred (Ajiboye, et al., 2021).
-In Nigeria, disasters, economic disputes, and ethno religious strife have resulted in several internally displaced people and camps.
-Since 2017, the largest cause of fresh displacement in Nigeria has been the ethno religious conflict in northeastern Nigeria caused by the terrorist armed group known as Boko Haram/bandits and the military operations against the group.
-The Internal Displacement Monitoring Centre (IDMC) reported that 2019, there were 248,000 new displacements across 19 states, compared to about 417,000 new displacements in 2018.
+Many people have died, many properties have been damaged, many people have been left crippled, children have become orphans, farms and markets have burned, and so on in Nigeria as a result of these disasters (Vigaud-Walsh, 2016).
+In a similar vein, a significant portion of the population frequently needs to evacuate conflict or catastrophe areas and relocate to safe zones when they occur (Gustavsson, 2003).

+In Nigeria, disasters, economic disputes, and ethnoreligious strife have resulted in a number of internally displaced people and camps.
+Since 2017, the largest cause of fresh displacement in Nigeria has been the ethnoreligious conflict in North-eastern Nigeria caused by the terrorist armed group known as Boko Haram and the military operations against the group.
+The Internal Displacement Monitoring Centre (IDMC) reported that in 2019, there were 248,000 new displacements across 19 states, compared to about 417,000 new displacements in 2018.
 As an example, there are 26 million displaced people in Nigeria (IDMC-GRID, 2019).
-However, given the difficulties in other locations and accessibility concerns, the estimates mentioned above are anticipated to be underestimated.
+However, given the difficulties in other locations and accessibility concerns, it is anticipated that the aforesaid estimates are underestimated.

-Thus, logistics management is crucial in delivering humanitarian relief to thousands of internally displaced people and refugees in situ or moving (Oloruntoba & Banomyong, 2018).
-Since it is obvious that improving logistics is essential to maximising humanitarian aid through better preparedness for the crisis.
-Transportation Demand Management (TDM) of relief and life-saving supplies is required to maximise the timeliness and efficacy of response activities.
-The development of the logistics strategy can be based on logistics, which can also greatly lessen the impact of the disaster (Kundu, et al, 2022; Koseoglu & Yıldırım, 2015; Leiras, et al., 2014; Gill, 2012; Kowacs & Spens 2007).
-Because it allows humanitarian relief workers to focus on their primary responsibilities and enhances the conditions of disaster victims, logistics management is therefore seen as a workable solution for managing disaster relief supplies and staff working hours (Rutaba, 2023; Koseoglu & Yıldırım, 2015).
+Thus, logistics management plays a crucial role in delivering humanitarian relief to thousands of internally displaced people and refugees who are either in situ or on the move (Banomyong et al. 2009).
+Since it is obvious that improving logistics is essential to maximising humanitarian aid through better preparedness for the crisis, TDM of relief and life-saving supplies is required to maximise the timeliness and efficacy of response activities.

+The development of the logistics strategy can be based on logistics, which can also greatly lessen the impact of the disaster (Koseoglu & Yıldırımlı, 2015; Leiras, et. al., 2014; Gill, 2012; Kowacs & Spens 2007).

+Because it allows humanitarian relief workers to focus on their primary responsibilities and enhances the conditions of disaster victims, logistics management is therefore seen as a workable solution for managing disaster relief supplies and staff working hours (Koseoglu & Yıldırımlı, 2015; Rutaba, 2023).
 Thus, comprehensive logistics management during calamities is required.